 - EOIR’s website provides a list of free legal service providers by state at www.usdoj.gov/eoir/probono/states.htm or by contacting the USCIS Field Office or asylum office near your home.

 Your attorney or representative can only come with you if Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, is submitted to USCIS prior to your interview.❓WHAT TO EXPECT ON THE DAY OF YOUR INTERVIEW

 This interview usually takes an hour, but it could be longer or shorter depending on the circumstances of your case.
 It will begin with the administration of an oath, in which you must promise to be honest during the interview.
-At this point your translator must also promise to interpret all of the questions and answers accurately and truthfully.
+At this point, your translator must also promise to interpret all of the questions and answers accurately and truthfully.

-Next, the asylum officer will confirm that you are who you claim to be, ask some basic questions about you and why you are seeking asylum.
+Next, the asylum officer will confirm that you are who you claim to be, and ask some basic questions about you and why you are seeking asylum.
 He or she will also ask questions to see if there are any legal reasons why you can’t apply for or receive asylum.
-To learn about the bars to asylum, please visit USCIS Asylum Bars Web page.
+To learn about the bars to asylum, please visit the USCIS Asylum Bars Web page.

 The asylum officer will be aware and respect that it may be difficult for you to talk about traumatic and painful experiences that caused you to leave your country.
 However, it is very important that you talk about your experiences so that he or she can decide whether you qualify for a grant of asylum.

 The information you share with the asylum officer is confidential.
 In general, information related to your asylum claim cannot be shared with outside parties without your written permission or specific authorization by the Secretary of Homeland Security.
 However, there are some exceptions, which can be found in the confidentiality regulation (See 8 CFR 208.6).
 For more information on confidentiality and the asylum process, please see the USCIS Fact Sheet on Asylum Confidentiality.